eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

    * - -no-typesupport
      - Avoids generating the type support files.
    * - -no-typeobjectsupport
-     - Avoids generating the TypeObject support specific files. |br|
+     - Avoids generating the TypeObject support specific files.
        Enabled automatically if -no-typesupport argument is used.
    * - -no-dependencies
      - Avoids processing the dependent IDL files.